Response to Hurricane Maria: From emergency to building back better

 Oxfam is supporting Casa Pueblo in Adjuntas in a program to bring solar-powered systems to rural grocery stores in three isolated communities, and to households in need.
 Casa Pueblo has been a leader in advocating for alternative energy as vital to long-term resilience.

 Advocacy in Washington

 Oxfam continues advocating on Capitol Hill and with the Administration, fighting for a just recovery for Puerto Rico.
 We have hosted numerous delegations in Washington, DC, featuring partners and local leaders from Puerto Rico who made their case directly to Members of Congress, Congressional staffers, and high-level FEMA and HUD officials.

-We continue to push for more public input in the development of all recovery plans, particularly in proposed plans for CDBG-DR funds, as all community members should have a voice in how their neighborhoods are being rebuilt and how federal recovery dollars are being spent.
+We continue to push for more public input in the development of all recovery plans, as all community members should have a voice in how their neighborhoods are being rebuilt and how federal recovery dollars are being spent.

 Research on gendered impact of humanitarian disaster